jarun/bcal/README.md

 - **Expression**: An expression must be within double quotes.
 Inner spaces are ignored.
 A storage unit can only be divided or multiplied by plain integers.
 Only storage units can be used for addition and subtraction.
 - **N [unit]**: `N` can be a decimal or '0x' prefixed hex value. `unit` can be B/KiB/MiB/GiB/TiB/kB/MB/GB/TB following Ubuntu policy.
 Default is byte.
 As all of these tokens are unique, `unit` is case-insensitive.
-- Only decimal is recognized in expressions.
-Decimal and hex **numeric representations** are recognized in unit conversions.
-Decimal, hex, and binary are recognized for all other operations.
+- **Numeric representation**: Decimal and hex are recognized in expressions and unit conversions.
+Binary is also recognized in other operations.
 - **Syntax**: Prefix hex inputs with `0x`, binary inputs with `0b`.
 - **Precision**: 128 bits for numerical conversions.
 Other operations are limited to 64 bits.
 Negative arguments are unsupported.
-- **Fractional bytes do not exist**, because they can't be addressed. `bcal` shows the floor value of non-integer bytes.
+- **Fractional bytes do not exist** because they can't be addressed. `bcal` shows the floor value of non-integer _bytes_.
 - **CHS and LBA syntax**:
   - LBA: `lLBA-MAX_HEAD-MAX_SECTOR`   [NOTE: LBA starts with `l` (case ignored)]
   - CHS: `cC-H-S-MAX_HEAD-MAX_SECTOR` [NOTE: CHS starts with `c` (case ignored)]